Narigo/sveltekit-boilerplate/README.md

 npm run ci:test:integration
 ```

-Run all end-to-end/integration tests:
+Start the server and open cypress with all end-to-end/integration tests:

 ```
 npm run test:watch:integration
 ```

-There is another special command to run all test commands sequentially:
+There is another special command to run all test commands once sequentially:

 ```
 npm run ci:test
 ```

+The last command can be used to run all the test suites manually before pushing it and letting the CI check the various tests.